-The University plans to begin in-person fall classes on September 21, a week earlier than originally scheduled.
-Resumption of in-person teaching will be guided by Governor Brown’s staging plan for the state to reopen higher education institutions across Oregon; as well as guidance received from state health, education and other officials.
-Continue to check University email for communication regarding this plan or check the Re-Opening and Resumption Plan at www.oit.edu/coronavirus/resumption-plan.
+The University plans to begin winter term classes on Monday, January 4, 2021 for all campuses.
+In-person teaching will be guided by Governor Brown’s staging plan for the state to reopen higher education institutions across Oregon; as well as guidance received from state health, education and other officials.
+Continue to check University email for communication regarding this plan or check the Re-Opening and Resumption Plan.

 COVID-19 (coronavirus disease 2019) is a disease caused by the virus severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).